 Before anything else, let’s talk a bit about tissue and its applications.
 Tissue papers are mainly used as hygienic tissue paper, facial tissues, paper towels, wrapping tissue, toilet tissue, table napkins, and some use it as an acoustic disrupter.

 Tissue paper is made literally from the raw paper pulp and manufactured to have a high wet tensile strength and good water holding capacity.
-Tissue papers are manufactured according to its uses.
+This tissue papers are manufactured according to its uses.
 For example, most modern toilet paper in the developed world is designed to decompose in septic tanks, whereas some other bathroom and facial tissues are not.

 Due to the other tissue papers will not decompose, we should be extra cautious when using it in places with no proper facilities for disposal.